8 Tips Give You Straight Facts on Modifier 33

-Nearly 18 months since its introduction at the American Medical Association’s (AMA’s) 2010 CPT® Symposium, modifier 33 Preventive service continues to cause confusion.
-Here, we review eight quick tips that teach you when and how to append modifier 33.
+Does modifier 33 Preventive service cause you confusion?
+Here are eight quick tips that teach you when and how to append this CPT® modifier.

 1. Know Where to Find Information

-As CPT® Assistant explains, modifier 33 was created in response to the Patient Protection and Affordable Care Act (PPACA), which requires all health care insurers to cover certain preventive services and immunizations without cost sharing.
-In other words, insurers must waive the co-pay and deductible and pay, in full, for specified covered services.
-By appending modifier 33, the provider alerts the insurer that a covered preventive service was provided, and that patient cost sharing does not apply.
+As CPT® Assistant (December 2010) explains, modifier 33 was created in response to the Patient Protection and Affordable Care Act (ACA), which requires all healthcare insurers to cover certain preventive services and immunizations without cost sharing.
+In other words, insurers must waive their members’ co-pays and deductibles, and pay, in full, for specified covered services.
+By appending modifier 33, the provider alerts the insurer that a covered preventive service was provided, and that patient cost-sharing does not apply.

 2. Know Which Services Are Covered

-Only select preventive services and immunizations are fully covered under PPACA.
+Only select preventive services and immunizations are fully covered under ACA.
 You may append modifier 33 to identify preventive services that fall into the following four categories, per AMA instructions: